Correlated and Integrated Directionality for sub-MeV solar neutrinos in Borexino: The Borexino experiment

 The general scheme of the Borexino detector is shown in Figure~\ref{fig:borex}.
 The detector has a concentric multi-layer structure.
 The active medium in Borexino is an organic \emph{ liquid scintillator} (LS), with a nominal total mass of 280\,t, confined within a nylon \emph{Inner Vessel} (IV) of 4.25\,m radius.
 The scintillator is composed of pseudocumene (PC) solvent doped with a fluorescent dye PPO.
 The scintillator density is $(0.878 \pm 0.004)$\,g\,cm$^{-3}$~\cite{Geo-longpaper}.
 The shape of the IV changes with time, because of a small leak of the LS from the IV to the buffer region which started around April 2008~\cite{phase1-nusol, Geo-longpaper}.
 Therefore, its shape is reconstructed every week using the spatial distribution of the radioactive contaminants on its surface.
 The LS is surrounded by a non-scintillating buffer liquid (inner buffer).
 This buffer region is held by a nylon \emph{Outer Vessel} (OV) with a radius of 5.50\,m, followed by a second outer buffer region, which in turn is surrounded by a stainless steel sphere (SSS) with a radius of 6.85\,m.
+Both regions between the IV/OV and OV/SSS are filled with PC doped with dimethyl phthalate (DMP) which acts as a quenching agent on PC.
 The SSS holds 2212 8-inch photomultiplier tubes (PMTs), facing inwards.
 The 2.6\,m thick buffer region shields the inner volume against external radioactivity from the PMTs and the SSS.
 Moreover, the OV serves as a shielding against inward-diffusing radon.
 The inner components contained inside the SSS are called the \emph{Inner Detector} (ID).
 Over time, the number of working PMTs in the ID has decreased.
 On average, there were 1747, 1576, and 1238 ID PMTs active in Phase-I~\cite{phase1-nusol}, Phase-II~\cite{phase2-nusol}, and Phase-III~\cite{CNO-nature}, respectively.
 The SSS is enclosed in a cylindrical tank filled with high-purity water, additionally endowed with 208 external PMTs, which define the \emph{Outer Detector} (OD).
 This water tank serves as an extra shielding against external gammas and neutrons, and as an active Cherenkov veto for residual cosmic muons passing through the detector.
 There are constant offline checks of the detector's stability and regular online calibrations of PMTs' charge and timing~\cite{phase1-nusol}, to monitor the quality of the acquired data by Borexino.

 Borexino detects charged particles that interact with the molecules of the LS based on isotropically emitted scintillation light.
 The average number of photons produced is typically proportional to the deposited energy and depends on the particle type.
 However, the energy scale is to some extent intrinsically non-linear due to the ionisation quenching~\cite{Birks} and emission of Cherenkov light~\cite{phase1-nusol}.
 The PMTs in Borexino then convert the detected light to photoelectrons (p.e.), defined as the electrons removed from the photocathode of the PMT through incident photons.
 In Borexino, the effective light yield is about 500\,p.e. per 1\,MeV of electron equivalent for 2000 PMTs.
 This results in $5\%/\sqrt{E~(\text{MeV})}$ energy resolution~\cite{Geo-longpaper}.
 The Cherenkov light fraction in Borexino is sub-dominant ($<$1\%) and yet fully simulated by the Borexino MC which is typically used for the MC-based spectral fits.
 A small Cherenkov correction is also considered for the analytical response functions used in Borexino~\cite{phase2-nusol}.